8 Types of internal communication: How to ace each one like a pro

 Everything from attracting top talent, retaining employees, branding, and business stability to employee performance is influenced by company culture.
 Consistent internal communication is the key to building a positive company culture.

-Cultural communication covers everything from company mission, values, initiatives, policies, rewards, recognition, social events, and non-business information to onboarding communication.
+Cultural communication covers everything from company mission, values, initiatives, policies, rewards, recognition, social events, and non-business information to on-boarding communication.

 How to ace it?